luckymarmot/API-Flow/src/README.md

 ```

 #### Group
 The Group Record can be seen as a folder.
-It can have a name, and hold other folders.
+It can have a name and hold other folders.
 It can also
 hold ID references to resources stored in the `resources` field.
 Note that these are not Reference
 Record but simple id strings.